Skip to main content

 Exited top-25HCAIATOMTRTAEHRWATTBEAAOIAXTI

-Below the rank table, the leadership composite breaks into five sub-signals.
+The Leadership subscore — a separate composite from the per-stock board above — breaks into five sub-signals that measure breadth of leadership across the market, not the strength of any individual name.
 Equal-weight versus cap-weight reads -0.063 today, worsening from -0.038 a week ago.
 That is the cleanest single description of the narrow-market call: equal-weight is not just trailing, it is falling further behind cap-weight as the rally extends.
 Tech-versus-S&P widened to +0.094 from +0.063.
 Cyclicals just sign-flipped positive against defensives, +0.037 from -0.003 — the first read of cyclical leadership in a month.
 Sector-RS dispersion compressed from +0.364 to +0.182 as more sectors crowded into the same range.
 Small-versus-large is barely above zero.
-The Leadership composite reads median because tech-versus-S&P and cyclical-rotation are doing the lifting; equal-weight failure is dragging.
+The Leadership subscore reads median because tech-versus-S&P and cyclical-rotation are doing the lifting; equal-weight failure is dragging.

 Regime tag, tape highlights, and the catalysts on deck